-- · No transfer duty is payable if the transaction is subject to VAT - Where a registered vendor purchases property from a non-vendor, the VAT notional input tax credit is limited to the quantum of transfer duty payable.
-A notional input tax credit is only claimable to the extent to which the purchase price has been paid - Certain exemptions apply to corporate restructuring - The acquisition of a contingent right in a trust that holds a residential property or the shares in a company or the member's interest in a close corporation, which owns residential property, comprising more than 50% of its CGT assets, is subject to transfer duty at the applicable rate - Liabilities of the entity are to be disregarded when calculating the fair value of the contingent right in the trust, the shares in the company or the member's interest in the close corporation - Residential property includes dwellings, holiday homes, apartments and similar abodes, improved and unimproved, zoned for residential purposes.
+- No transfer duty is payable if the transaction is subject to VAT - If a registered vendor purchases property from a non-vendor, the VAT notional input tax credit is limited to the VAT fraction (14/114) of the lower of the sellling price, open market value, current municipal value or the VAT inclusive purchase price (including improvements) paid by the non-vendor seller

+A notional input tax credit is only claimable to the extent to which the purchase price has been paid

+- Certain exemptions apply to corporate restructuring - The acquisition of a contingent right in a trust that holds a residential property or the shares in a company or the member's interest in a close corporation, which owns residential property, comprising more than 50% of its CGT assets, is subject to transfer duty at the applicable rate - Liabilities of the entity are to be disregarded when calculating the fair value of the contingent right in the trust, the shares in the company or the member's interest in the close corporation - Residential property includes dwellings, holiday homes, apartments and similar abodes, improved and unimproved, zoned for residential purposes.
 It excludes a structure of five or more units, rented by five or more unconnected persons.
 It also excludes fixed property forming part of the enterprise of a VAT vendor - Any person who does or omits to do anything with the intent to evade transfer duty may be charged with additional duty up to twice the amount of duty payable.
-Such a person is guilty of an offence and liable on conviction to a fine or imprisonment for a period not exceeding 60 months. - No transfer duty is payable in respect of the acquisition by a qualifying natural person of a primary residence from a qualifying corporate entity or trust between 11 February 2009 and 31 December 2011.
+Such a person is guilty of an offence and liable on conviction to a fine or imprisonment for a period not exceeding 60 months - No transfer duty is payable in respect of the acquisition by a qualifying natural person of a primary residence from a qualifying corporate entity or trust between 11 February 2009 and 30 September 2010.
+From 1 October 2010 to 31 December 2012 this exemption is extended to include multi-tiered structures.
+After the transfer of the residence, all the entities must be wound up or terminated.

-NATIONAL CREDIT
+NATIONAL CREDIT ACT

-ACT